Risen57/Games/README.md

 # Games
-A few games I created using python...
+A few games I created using python.
+Most of them being cli based